In this new article, we are delving into the ever-growing world of social media and offer you our 9 marketing etiquette social media rules.

 Here are 9 Social Media rules that will if applied correctly and consistently really help your marketing etiquette.

 9 Social Media Rules To Improve Your Marketing Etiquette

 This is an absolute must.
 Everything you share should add value to those who are reading.
 It doesn’t matter if your Tweeting or Google +1 sharing.

 It doesn’t matter which social media platform you are working the rule applies to all the social media platforms.
-The adding real value rule applies especially to promoting your online home based business or your favorite money making site or any products that you promote.
+The adding real value rule applies especially to promoting your online home-based business or your favourite money-making site or any products that you promote.

 2 – Don’t Overuse HashTags or make your Title too long

 Social media sharing often gives you a limited posting character length, particularly with platforms like Twitter.
 Use your character length to get your message across and add the value element outlined in rule number 1.

 Check out my guide to Hashtags here – My Simple Guide To Hashtags